Mila Air Purifier review

 The Mila in our living room during testing (Image credit: Mila)

-For all the data nerds out there, the Mila app is a treasure trove.
-This is where you’ll be able to see what the purifier is up to, how many nasties are floating around in the air inside your room of choice, and how the air quality index (AQI) in your room compares to that outside (it gets this from Purple Air sensors in your neighborhood).
+The Mila app is a treasure trove for all the data nerds out there.
+Here, you’ll be able to see what the purifier is up to, how many nasties are floating around in the air inside your room of choice, and how the air quality index (AQI) in your room compares to that outside (it gets this from Purple Air sensors in your neighborhood).

-Once the Mila and companion app are talking, click on the Device Control button and you’ll see the name of the room the unit is placed.
-You’ll see a ring diagram in the middle, plus the Indoor and Outdoor AQI readings.
+Once the Mila and companion app are talking, click on the Device Control button, and you’ll see the name of the room where the unit is placed.
+In the middle, you’ll see a ring diagram, plus the Indoor and Outdoor AQI readings.
 At the bottom sits the fan speed (you can adjust this and the target AQI in Manual Mode), plus a button to switch between Auto and Manual Mode.

 As mentioned a few times already, the Mila is very stylish.
-We can imagine James Dyson looking at it enviably, and wondering why his engineers didn’t think to festoon all of Dyson’s purifiers with a snazzy polka dot design.
-(It isn’t an actual polka dot print, by the way, just tiny holes punched into the unit’s outer casing).
+We can imagine James Dyson looking at it and wondering why his engineers didn’t think to festoon all of Dyson’s purifiers with a snazzy polka-dot design.
+(It isn’t an actual polka dot print, just tiny holes punched into the unit’s outer casing).

-Of course, ‘design’ also means what type of purifier this is, and the Mila is one that serves up 45 ft2 of certified HEPA, which the team describes as “the gold standard in ultrafine particle filtration.”
-As a filtration system, certified HEPA removes 99.97% of airborne particles measuring 0.3 micrometers in diameter.
+Of course, ‘design’ also means what type of purifier this is, and the Mila serves up 45 ft2 of certified HEPA, which the team describes as “the gold standard in ultrafine particle filtration.”
+Certified HEPA removes 99.97% of airborne particles measuring 0.3 micrometers in diameter as a filtration system.
 What could those be?
 This lot:

 • Smoke